What is an air miles card?

-Smart Search allows you to compare credit cards and provides you with a score on how likely you are to get that card.
+Eligibility Checker allows you to compare credit cards and provides you with a score on how likely you are to get that card.
 It does this without leaving a mark on your credit file.
 This is good because multiple searches or applications can have a negative effect on your credit score, and consequently your chances of being accepted for credit in the future.

 Pros and cons of air miles cards

 Miles can be earned on everyday spending.

 They can be expensive with above average interest rates and fees.

 Many schemes offer bonuses when you sign up.